 Increase community solar access in Montgomery County

-Montgomery County will soon decide whether to allow up to 1,800 acres of community solar projects.
+The Montgomery County Council will vote this month on allowing up to 1,800 acres of community solar projects in the Agricultural Reserve.
 This will help the county contribute to Maryland’s renewable energy goals.
 It would let land-owning farmers support their operations with solar.
 This provides them with long-term, predictable revenue.

 The council has to approve new zoning regulations first.
 These are contained in Zoning Text Amendment 20-01 (ZTA 20-01).

-The rules in ZTA 20-01 will ensure community solar is built in a way that respects the community.
+The rules in ZTA 20-01 will ensure community solar is built and require agricultural benefits be included in each project.

-Contact the your Council Members.
-Tell them to support Zoning Text Amendment 20-01 (ZTA 20-01) in its current revision.
-Ask they keep the amendment as is.
-They should not include any extra restrictions to the acreage available for use.
+Contact your Council Members using the form at the right.
+Tell them to support Zoning Text Amendment 20-01 (ZTA 20-01) in its current form.